klychuk/MNRVA/README.md

 # About

-This project seeks to address connectomic data analysis through the development of a series of comparative analysis tools for connectomic data in an effort to make a foundational basis of analysis for all researchers in connectomics.
-These scripts include Scholl’s analysis, total dendritic branch number per neuron (dendritic density), and Euclidean distance.
+This project seeks to address data analysis through the development of a series of comparative analysis tools for connectomic data in an effort to make a foundational basis of analysis for all researchers in connectomics.
+These scripts include total dendritic branch number per neuron (dendritic density), and Euclidean distance.
-This work will function as a base for further analytical tools that will be developed for similar data.
-To encourage reproducibility and collaboration, all scripts are available through GitHub and Google Colab.
+This work will function as a base line for further analytical tools that will be developed for similar data.
+To encourage reproducibility and collaboration, all scripts are available open source through GitHub and Google Colab.

 Currently this analysis package is designed for Knossos XML files containing traced skeletons.

-Google Colab Link:
+Google Colab Link: *Coming Soon*

 Please see the Kasthuri Lab for more information: https://microbiome.uchicago.edu/directory/bobby-kasthuri